A lattice on Dyck paths close to the Tamari lattice: Lattice structure of .

 \begin{lem} For $n \geq 2$, any Dyck path $P\in\mathcal{D}_n$, $P\neq (UD)^n$, contains at least one occurrence of $U^kD^kD$ for some $k\geq 1$, and then $P$ contains at least one occurrence of $UDD$. \end{lem}

 {\it Proof.} By contradiction, let us assume that $P$ does not contain an occurrence $UDD$.
-This means that any peak $UD$ is either at the end of $P$, or it precedes an up step $U$, which implies that a down step cannot be contiguous to another down step.
+This means that any peak $UD$ is either at the end of $P$, or it precedes an up-step $U$, which implies that a down-step cannot be contiguous to another down-step.
 Thus, $P=(UD)^n$ which contradicts the hypothesis $P\neq (UD)^n$. $\Box$

 \begin{prop} For any Dyck path $P\in\mathcal{D}_n$, we have $P\leq U^nD^n$ and $(UD)^n\leq P$, which means that the poset $(\mathcal{D}_n,\leq)$ admits a maximum element and a minimum element. \end{prop}